Mechislav1989/lucid-t/README.md

 ---

 **Note**: Replace placeholder values in `.env` with your actual database credentials and secret key.
-Ensure PostgreSQL is running before starting the server.
+Ensure MySQL is running before starting the server.
 ```